datafueled/memory-pool-system/manual/source/pool/intro.rst

            location within the block is considered to be a reference to the block.
-It "supports base pointers only" if only a pointer to the base of the block (or, if the block belongs to an object format of variant auto-header, a pointer just past the end of the header) is considered to be a reference to the block.
+It "supports base pointers only" if only a pointer to the base of the block (or, if the block belongs to an object format with :term:`in-band headers`, a pointer just past the end of the header) is considered to be a reference to the block.

 .. index::